izzymsft/istio-demo/README.md

 ## Pre-Requisites for Istio and Helm Dependencies

+The instructions below assumes you are setting up WSL on a Windows 10 machine.
+If you are running from a Mac OS X machine or Linux machine directly, please follow the relevent steps for setting up Helm, Istio Clients and Kubectl in those respective environments.

 ### UNIX/Linux Environments Needed
 If you are using Windows 10, you will need to set up [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to install [Ubuntu 16.04 LTS](https://www.microsoft.com/store/apps/9pjn388hp8c9).